 Diseases and pests affecting potato plants

-While potato growing is easy, they can be affected by a variety of diseases and pests.
+While growing potatoes is easy, they can be affected by a variety of diseases and pests.
 The main disease is blight and the main pest is the slug.

 Diseases affecting potatoes